rfranza/rickandmortyapi-test/README.md

 # rickandmortyapi-test

-RickAndMortyAPI-TEST is a test automation suite created on Python Requests, for a challenge, by Rudy Alessandro Franza.
+RickAndMortyAPI-TEST is a test automation suite created on Python Requests, for a challenge, by R.A.Franza.

 ## Installation